CBICA/CaPTk/FAQ.md

   sudo yum install devtoolset-6
   ```

 - You can still build CaPTk from source using the instructions in [Technical Reference](https://cbica.github.io/CaPTk/Technical_Reference.html).
+Note that you will need a [C++11 compliant compiler](https://en.cppreference.com/w/cpp/compiler_support#cpp11).

 </details>